top of page

 At Elevated Mind Retreats, integration is part of the journey—not an afterthought.

-This is one of the key advantages of being in a safe and guided environment, where support continues beyond the ceremony itself.
+This is one of the key advantages of being in a structured and supportive setting where support continues beyond the ceremony itself.

 How to Integrate a Psilocybin Experience